 Accommodation: This trail is based on 7 nights.
 2 nights with private accommodation in Apriltsi (en-suite rooms), 5 nights in the mountains: 1 in shelter, 3 in mountain huts with shared facilities and 1 in a monastery (2 twin bedded rooms sharing bathroom).
 The tour is with full board and only beer, wine and alcoholics are paid on spot.
 The luggage is transported in a supporting vehicle and/or packing horse; the riding guide is accompanying the party throughout the trail.

-Departure dates for 2018 (limited group size): Please contact us for details!
+Departure dates: Please contact us for details!

 Single room supplement: 15 Euro per person per night (in hotels only)